seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **MARIANA**
 And your courtesy, for a ring-carrier!

-*Exeunt BERTRAM and PAROLLES*
+*Exeunt BERTRAM, PAROLLES, and army*

 **Widow**
 The troop is past.
 Come, pilgrim, I will bring you
 Where you shall host: of enjoin'd penitents
 There's four or five, to great Saint Jaques bound,
-Already at my house.
+Already at my house. ...

 **HELENA**
+...
 I humbly thank you:
 Please it this matron and this gentle maid
 To eat with us tonight, the charge and thanking
 Shall be for me; and, to requite you further,
 I will bestow some precepts of this virgin
-Worthy the note.
+Worthy the note. ...

 **BOTH**
+...
 We'll take your offer kindly.

 *Exeunt*